 (2021: On 1 February 2021 a summons was issued by the High Court of South Africa, Western Cape Division, under Case Number 2023/21 in terms of which the plaintiffs instituted action against the Cape Winelands District Municipality, as the sixth defendant, for damages suffered to the amount of R26 767 475.
-The plaintiffs claims that a veld of forest fire that happened on or about 5 February 2018 and spread onto the plaintiffs properties from a certain property situated adjacent to the plaintiffs properties.
-The properties are located within the jurisdiction of the Cape Winelands District Municipality.
-The plaintiffs claims that the District Municipality owed a general duty of care to the public to prevent the spread of a veldfire and resultant damages by acting reasonably and practically in the circumstances and furthermore to comply with the standard operating procedures in respect of veldfires occurring on days marked with a "Red" of "High - Extreme" Fire Danger Index rating.
+The plaintiffs claims that a veld of forest fire that happened on or about 5 February 2018 and spread onto the plaintiffs properties from a certain property situated adjacent to the plaintiffs claims that the District Municipality owed a general duty of care to the public to prevent the spread of a veldfire and resultant damages by acting reasonably and practically in the circumstances and furthermore to comply with the standard operating procedures in respect of veldfires occurring on days marked with a "Red" of "High - Extreme" Fire Danger Index rating.
 The District Municipality entered a Notice of Intention to Defend.
-The relief the plaintiff are seeking is as follows: (a) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the Defendants be held liable for the damages to the amount R6 100 000, (c) interest on the aforesaid amounts at the prescribed rate a tempore morae from date of demand alternatively date of summons until date of payment in full, (d) costs of suit, (e) further and/or alternative relief.
+The relief the plaintiff are seeking is as follows: (a) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the Defendants be held liable for the damages to the amount of R20 667 475, (b) that the prescribed rate a tempore morae from date of demand alternatively date of summons until date of payment in full, (d) costs of suit, (e) further and/or alternative relief.
 It is not yet practicable to provide an estimate of the financial effect, measured by using the principles set out for provisions; hence, the disclosure of the value is not possible.)